Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Experiments

-\textbf{Evaluation Protocol.} We adopt a \texttt{accuracy} protocol for all experiments.
-To ensure a rigorous comparison, we strictly align the computational budget of PoT with search-based baselines by maintaining a consistent node expansion limit, with exhaustive details on configurations and fairness constraints provided in Appendix \ref{sec:our_setup}.
+\textbf{Baselines.} We evaluate PoT against a comprehensive suite of baselines spanning prompting, iterative refinement, structured search, test-time training, and frontier LLMs.
+Detailed configurations, hyperparameters, and fairness protocols for all baselines are provided in Appendix~\ref{sec:baseline-setup}.

-\textbf{Implementation Details.} All methods are implemented using the vLLM backend \citep{kwon2023vllm} on NVIDIA A800 GPUs, with exhaustive hyperparameter configurations and hardware specifications deferred to Appendix \ref{sec:implementation_details}.
+\textbf{Evaluation Protocol.} We evaluate all methods using \texttt{pass@1}.
+To ensure fair comparison, PoT is matched with search-based and TTT baselines under a consistent computational budget; detailed configurations and evaluation protocols are provided in Appendix~\ref{sec:our_setup}.